haiquanlu/AlphaPruning/README.md

 - [x] (12.7.2024) We released the code for AlphaPruning.
 - [x] (12.7.2024) Add code for [LoRA fine-tuning](lora_ft).
 - [x] (12.28.2024) Add code for [Image_classifiers](image_classifiers).
+- [x] (6.9.2025) New paper [Eigenspectrum Analysis of Neural Networks without Aspect Ratio Bias](https://arxiv.org/pdf/2506.06280) is on Arxiv.

 ## Installation
 Environment setup instructions can be found in [INSTALL.md](INSTALL.md).